Gallantry awarded for service during the

 - 161 (Independent) Reconnaissance Flight

-elements Task Force Maintenance Area and elements of Detachment 1 Ordnance Field Park
+- Elements Task Force Maintenance Area (includes Detachment 1 Ordnance Field Park)

 - Elements of 2 Transport Platoon 5 Company